 gcloud container clusters

-To create a cluster using GCP Console, perform the following steps:
+To create a single-zone cluster using Cloud Console:

 - Name: The name you choose for the cluster.
 It must be unique within the project and the zone.

 - Zone: Compute Engine compute zone in which to create the cluster, if the Location type is Zonal.

 - Cluster size: The number of nodes to create in the cluster.
 You must have available resource quota for the nodes and their resources (such as firewall routes).